RendleLabs/unwcf/content/posts/what-about-transactions.md

 2. The 2-Phase Commit pattern.
 3. The Saga pattern.

+**NOTE:** This post is not intended as an in-depth treatment of any of these approaches or patterns, but rather seeks to create awareness of them, to give you a starting point for further research.

 #### Avoid using distributed transactions

 While this is not always an option, you may find that where you used some form of atomic transaction